Beer Hall Putsch: The putsch

 The putsch was inspired by Benito Mussolini's successful March on Rome.
-From 22 to 29 October 1922, Hitler and his associates planned to use Munich as a base for a march against Germany's Weimar Republic government.
-But circumstances differed from those in Italy.
+From 22 to 29 October 1922, Hitler and his associates planned to use Munich as a base for a march against Germany's Weimar Republic government, but circumstances differed from those in Italy.
 Hitler came to the realisation that Kahr sought to control him and was not ready to act against the government in Berlin.
 Hitler wanted to seize a critical moment for successful popular agitation and support.
 He decided to take matters into his own hands.
 Hitler, along with a large detachment of SA, marched on the Bürgerbräukeller, where Kahr was making a speech in front of 3,000 people.

-In the evening of 8 November 1923, 603 SA surrounded the beer hall and a machine gun was set up in the auditorium.
+On the evening of 8 November 1923, 603 SA surrounded the beer hall and a machine gun was set up in the auditorium.
 Hitler, surrounded by his associates Hermann Göring, Alfred Rosenberg, Rudolf Hess, Ernst Hanfstaengl, Ulrich Graf, Johann Aigner, Adolf Lenk, Max Amann, Max Erwin von Scheubner-Richter, Wilhelm Adam, Robert Wagner and others (some 20 in all), advanced through the crowded auditorium.
 Unable to be heard above the crowd, Hitler fired a shot into the ceiling and jumped on a chair, yelling: "The national revolution has broken out!
 The hall is surrounded by six hundred men.
 Nobody is allowed to leave."
 He went on to state that the Bavarian government was deposed and declared the formation of a new government with Ludendorff.

 Hitler, accompanied by Hess, Lenk, and Graf, ordered the triumvirate of Kahr, Seisser and Lossow into an adjoining room at gunpoint and demanded they support the putsch and accept the government positions he assigned them.
 Hitler had promised Lossow a few days earlier that he would not attempt a coup, but now thought that he would get an immediate response of affirmation from them, imploring Kahr to accept the position of Regent of Bavaria.
 Kahr replied that he could not be expected to collaborate, especially as he had been taken out of the auditorium under heavy guard.

 Heinz Pernet, Johann Aigne and Scheubner-Richter were dispatched to pick up Ludendorff, whose personal prestige was being harnessed to give the Nazis credibility.
 A telephone call was made from the kitchen by Hermann Kriebel to Ernst Röhm, who was waiting with his Bund Reichskriegsflagge in the Löwenbräukeller, another beer hall, and he was ordered to seize key buildings throughout the city.
 At the same time, co-conspirators under Gerhard Rossbach mobilised the students of a nearby infantry officers' school to seize other objectives.